tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

        ≡ (x+) y     -- binary operators can also be partially applied
 ```

-Such operator sectioning allows us to get the right-most parameter of the function on it's own at the right-hand side of the body expression such that we can apply Eta conversion, thus:
+Such operator sectioning allows us to get the right-most parameter of the function on it’s own at the right-hand side of the body expression such that we can apply Eta conversion, thus:

 ```haskell
 f x = 1 + x